mrsarm/spring-react-crud/README.md

 browser without the need to re-launch the application, execute within a command line:

-    $ target/node/npm run watch
+    $ npm run watch

-And leave it running.
+And leave it running (if it doesn't work, try with `target/node/npm run watch`).

 About
 -----